ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 * All Image File filenames must be unique and carry the `.jpg` extension, but otherwise have no restrictions.

 ## OTHER FILES
-There is an index.json file and some folders with individual definition record files.
+There is an index.json file and some folders with individual definition JSON files.
 These are not used by the Search program, only `json/all.json` is actually used.
 These files are deprecated, but necessary for some automation tasks.